 Avoid late night travel on public transport where possible

 Arrange to arrive at a new location in the light of day.
-Not only will you feel more at ease and be able to be more aware of your surroundings but there will also be more people around, giving you a more secure feeling.
+You will feel more at ease and aware of your surroundings, and there will also be more people around, giving you a sense of safety.

 Book a few things in advance

-This doesn’t mean you need to have a detailed itinerary, but having your first few days in a new destination booked in recommended.
-This will give you time to settle in and get a better understanding of what is acceptable and how to get around, before you start winging it.
+This doesn’t mean you need to have a detailed itinerary, but having your first few days in a new destination booked is recommended.
+This will give you time to settle in and get a better understanding of what is acceptable and how to get around before you start winging it.

-Always tell you family at home where you plan on going and check in with them
+Always tell your family at home where you plan on going and check in with them

 Checking in with family at home regularly is essential, this way if you do disappear they will notice and they will know your last location (God forbid).

 Check out these posts: